thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 - **Maintain Rules of Engagement (ROE) and fire discipline.**</br>
 Rules of Engagement dictate when you are allowed to engage a target, which is usually is discussed during briefing.
 If at any moment it is unclear to you what the ROE are, ask your squadleader, or assume it's return fire only. it's also highly advice to keep your weapon on safe-mode until you are about to engage.

+- **Avoid crossing line of fire.**</br>
+When moving under fire, make sure to move behind your teammates, and not in front. you don't want to get hit by a friendly for moving in front their line of fire.
+Before moving to a different location, think about what path you are going to take.
+If there is not other option than crossing their line of fire, make sure to verbally announce that you are about to cross their lines.

 ## Light Anti-Tank
 A variant of the rifleman is the Light Anti tank (LAT). this is a basic rifleman, except the LAT carries a AT4 single-use launcher(or a similar single-use launcher), to engage light enemy vehicle presence.